Unsightly varicose veins are a common long-term condition affecting women and men. They usually occur in the legs or feet, but can happen anywhere.

 - Keep your feet up as much as possible

-- Avoid sitting or standing for prolonged period of time
+- Avoid sitting or standing for prolonged periods

 - Wear compression stockings